HomeTowne Auto Repair & Tire is a now a Virginia Certified Emissions Repair Facility.

 “If you go to have an emissions inspection with a ‘Check Engine’ light, generally you will fail,” said Campbell.

-For more information about Certified Emissions Repair Facilities, click here.
+For more information about Certified Emissions Repair Facilities, visit the Department of Environmental Quality (DEQ) website.